-The FTA Drug and Alcohol Regulation Updates Newsletter issue #58 has been published.
+- FTA's Drug and Alcohol Regulation Updates Newsletter issue #59 has been published.

-FTA has released a Drug and Alcohol Policy Builder to help transit agencies develop customized anti-drug and alcohol misuse policies that are compliant with FTA regulations.
+- See FTA's Drug and Alcohol Policy Builder that helps transit agencies develop customized anti-drug and alcohol misuse policies that are compliant with FTA regulations.

 Office of Drug and Alcohol Policy and Compliance Updates

-- ODAPC has published an updated DOT Urine Specimen Collection Guidelines for the U.S. Department of Transportation Workplace Drug Testing Programs (49 CFR Part 40).
+- The Office of Drug and Alcohol Policy and Compliance has published an updated DOT Urine Specimen Collection Guidelines for the U.S. Department of Transportation Workplace Drug Testing Programs (49 CFR Part 40).
 This update includes:

 - Updated web site addresses/hyperlinks,